'Magnifique' for Dettori as Enable wins Arc

 (CNN)Legendary jockey Frankie Dettori claimed a record fifth Prix de l'Arc de Triomphe as he rode odds-on favourite Enable to an eye- catching victory at Chantilly Sunday.

-The 46-year-old Italian took the three-year-old filly to the front inside the final two furlongs and she quickened to easily distance Cloth of Stars in second and third-placed Ulysses.
+The 46-year-old Italian took the three-year-old filly to the front inside the final two furlongs and she quickened impressively to easily distance Cloth of Stars in second and third-placed Ulysses.

 "She was magnifique," beamed Dettori.
 "A truly tremendous finish."